Skip To Main Content

 Olympic High School

-Olympic is a slightly larger continuation school located in Concord, serving approximately 400 students and is another option for students who are not on track to graduate.
+Olympic is a slightly larger credit recovery high school located in Concord, serving approximately 400 students.
+Olympic is an option for students who are behind in credits and not on track to graduate.

 What Olympic has to offer: